Subhasis-Sahu/SFAL-VSD/README.md

   Open gtkwave tool by typing gtkwave in terminal:
   ![image](https://github.com/Subhasis-Sahu/SFAL-VSD/assets/165357439/963ed335-5e2a-48d7-9319-349895f5fe91)

-  ## Day 1 - Introduction to Verilog RTL Design and Synthesis:
+  ## Day 1 - Introduction to Verilog RTL Design and Synthesis

       Design: Design is the actual verilog code or set of verilog codes which has the intended functionality to meet the required specifications.
       Simulator: It is the tool which is used for checking if the given design meet its intended functional specifications.